What is a microgrid?

 Ocracoke Island’s remote location leaves it vulnerable during weather events and isolated from central power generation sources.
 The microgrid will support better power reliability for the island, serve as a resource that can be called on during times of peak demand and allow for the testing of system components to discover future uses.

-The microgrid components include a controller, solar panels, battery storage, internet-connected thermostats, water heater controls and a diesel generator.
+The microgrid components include a controller, solar panels, battery storage, internet-connected smart thermostats, water heater controls and a diesel generator.

 The Butler Farms microgrid, located in Lillington, NC, is a microgrid project that integrates components owned by North Carolina’s Electric Cooperatives with resources owned by the farm and seeks to incorporate alternative energy sources, including biogas, solar and battery storage.
 The farm has existing generation used to support its power needs during times when service has been interrupted, and it also sells power produced from renewable sources, including swine waste and solar, to its electric cooperative, South River EMC.
+The microgrid became operational in February 2018.

 Components of this microgrid include the controller, solar panels, a Samsung battery, biogas generation and a diesel generator.
+The microgrid is also being used as an educational resource for local students and teachers.